Govt plans to provide more tax concessions on vehicles bought after scrapping old ones: Gadkari | Business

 ''Old cars are much more polluting than new ones.
 So, they need to be phased out.
 We expect sales to grow 10-12 per cent due to scrappage policy,'' the minister said.

+Gadkari said the auto sector has an annual turnover of Rs 7.5 lakh crore and his target is to take it to Rs 15 lakh crore in five years.

+''India aims to have net-zero emissions by 2070 and it's very important for us.
+I am confident that the scrappage policy is one of the solutions,'' he said.

-Prime Minister Narendra Modi had launched the national vehicle scrappage policy in August and had said it will help phase out unfit and polluting vehicles and also promote a circular economy.
+Also, speaking at the event, Kenichi Ayukawa, MD and CEO of Maruti Suzuki India Ltd, said, ''Like many countries, we need a policy where fitness is checked for vehicles every 3-4 years.
+We don't need to wait for 15 years.''
+Prime Minister Narendra Modi had launched the National Vehicle Scrappage Policy in August and had said it will help phase out unfit and polluting vehicles and also promote a circular economy.

 The policy will give a new identity to India's mobility and auto sector, Modi had said.